Welcome to LittleSugarSnaps. My place for sharing enticing and easy sweet and savoury recipes with a side helping of cocktails.

 - I only ever publish recipes that have been tested thoroughly and I know can be relied upon to give good results.
 I have a healthy supply of willing family and friends happy to relieve me of my bakes in return for their reviews.
 And if there’s a hung jury?
 It’s another tweak to the recipe to win over those not quite convinced.

 - If a recipe I am developing doesn’t quite work first time, I have an inner determination to understand what went wrong and try to resolve that issue.
 The majority of my recipes work out just fine first time – perhaps with just a minor tweak necessary to take them up a level.
-A handful of recipes take several attempts to get to perfection, but a few do not make the grade and get consigned to the scrapheap.
+A handful of recipes take several attempts to get to perfection.
+And a few do not make the grade.
+They get consigned to the scrapheap.

 - My promise to you is that the nearly there or total fail recipes will never appear on this blog.
 Only the recipes I have 100% confidence in will ever make the grade.